intel-lab-lkp/linux/Documentation/driver-api/cxl/maturity-map.rst

 * **RCH Link Status**: RCH (Restricted CXL Host) topologies, end up hiding some standard registers like PCIe Link Status / Capabilities in the CXL RCRB (Root Complex Register Block).

+.. _back-invalidate:

+* **Back-Invalidate**: HDM-DB lets a device snoop the host over the CXL.mem BISnp channel instead of CXL.cache.
+The kernel enables BI on every port between a device and its root port, requires 256B Flit mode on the path, adopts paths firmware already enabled, and creates HDM-DB regions under CFMWS windows carrying the Back-Invalidate restriction for Type 3 and Type 2 devices alike.

 .. _background-commands: